realworldocaml/book/en/sexprs.md

 ```

 The declaration `<:sexp_of<int * string>>` simply gets expanded to the
 sexp-converter for the type `int * string`.
-This is useful whever you
+This is useful whenever you
 need a sexp-converter for an anonymous type.

 The syntax extensions bundled with Core almost all have the same basic